Gandi/hubot-phabs/README.md

         the issuer of the command will be added in the list of subscribers for the newly cerated task.

+    .phab Txxx
+        gives the status, priority and owner of the task xxx

     .phab assign T123 to <someone>
     .phab assign <someone> to T123
     .phab assign T123 on <simone>